Koh Mak diving is centred on Koh Rang Marine Park, home to a handful of excellent shallow water dive sites.

 On Ao Kao in the south west, it will take about 30 to 45 minutes to Koh Rayang Nok.
 Makathanee Resort is a good place to set off from.

-Stand Up Paddle Boards (SUPs) are the same price as kayaks at 150bt a hour or 500bt for the day (return at 17.00) – try Prompakdee and Koh Mak Resort on Ao Suan Yai or Baan Koh Mak and Ao Kao Resort amongst others on Ao Kao Beach.
+Stand Up Paddle Boards (SUPs) are the same price as kayaks at 150bt a hour or 500bt for the day (return at 17.00) – try Cococape, Seavana, Prompakdee and Koh Mak Resort on Ao Suan Yai or Baan Koh Mak, By The Sea and White Sand Beach Resort amongst others on Ao Kao Beach.

-Sailing comes and goes on Koh Mak but it was available in 2023, with Hobie Catamarans available for hire at 800bt an hour to 3,000bt for the day – Ask at the same resorts as above for availability.
+Sailing availability comes and goes on Koh Mak – some years, you’ll spot places with them, some years the same place has nothing at all.
+Again, as a guide only, estimate 800bt an hour to 3,000bt for the day for Hobie cats – ask at the same resorts as above.

-Windsurfers too can be rented at 1,200bt a day, 800bt a 1/2 day – Cococape is the place to head for.
+Windsurfers too can be rented at 1,200bt a day, 800bt a 1/2 day – Cococape, Seavana, Baan Koh Mak are the places to head.

 Koh Mak Fishing